%20(2).png)

 Getting There

-The Hackney Half starts at Hackney Marshes, which sits right on the edge of the Lee Valley Regional Park.
+The Hackney Half starts at Hackney Marshes.
 The closest overground stations are Hackney Wick and Hackney Central, both a short walk from the start area.
-Avoid driving: road closures are extensive and parking is severely limited on race morning.
+Aim to arrive at least 60 minutes before your wave start.

 Bag Drop and Kit

 Race morning kit should be simple and tried.
 Nothing new on race day: wear what you've trained in.
-If you've been training with Edge, you'll already know exactly what kit works across your tempo runs and long efforts.

 Warming Up

+For a half marathon, a 10 to 15 minute warm-up is ideal.
 Start with a light jog, then move into dynamic drills: leg swings, high knees, hip circles, and a few short strides at your target race pace.
-If your Edge training plan included activation work before your runs, now is the time to use it.

 The Course